Inside: How to fill a shadow box to make shadow box art!

-Place the poster board against the glass (it’s best to do this part on a stable surface, like the dinning room table).
+Place the poster board against the glass (it’s best to do this part on a stable surface, like the dining room table).
 Fill in the back with whatever goodies you want to place inside.
 Gently lift the entire frame up so you can see the front and adjust as needed while filling.
 Once the goodies are all inside and the front of the frame looks how you want, stuff a little more in the bottom.
 Do this because once the frames are vertical they will settle a bit and everything will gently move down about an inch.

 Put the backs on the frames and hang for a fun art display the whole family will love.

-This project is great for corralling all the different collections my kids seem to keep these days.
+This shadow box art project is great for corralling all the different collections my kids seem to keep these days.
 The idea would be adorable in a nursery with small stuffed animals, or cute baby blocks too.
 They could even be filled with something a bit more grown up like maybe matches with a large graphic match print, a beer bottle print with a bunch of bottle caps inside, or a huge art piece out of cassette tapes in a boom box print.
 Okay… that idea would be rad over the sofa.
 Be prepared to see it soon.

 (Photography ©A Subtle Revelry by Erin Holland).